ElucidataInc/polly-docs/docs/Data Lake.md

 ##Querying at the feature level

-The matrix of a .gct file contains the actual values for the different features(genes/metabolites).
-The ‘\_gct\_index’ index of a repository can be queried for features.
+The matrix of a .gct/.h5ad file contains the actual values for the different features(genes/metabolites).
+The ‘\_gct\_index’ or ‘\_h5ad\_index’ index of a repository can be queried for features.

 *   Get fields present in the index